dustinpfister/blog_posts/_posts/linux-find.md

 layout: post
 categories: linux
 id: 710
-updated: 2020-09-23 15:30:19
+updated: 2020-09-24 09:06:36
-version: 1.1
+version: 1.2
 ---

-The [linux find](https://en.wikipedia.org/wiki/Find_(Unix)#From_the_current_working_directory) command can be used to find a file from a starting mount point that can be the current working directory, or any other path that one has permission to access.
+The [linux find](https://en.wikipedia.org/wiki/Find_%28Unix%29) command can be used to find one or more files from a starting mount point.
+The starting mount point can be the current working directory, or any other path that one has permission to access.
+The command will loop over all folders recursivly untill it is done searhing for files and will output the paths to fines that it finds in the standard output.

+Where the linux grep command is used to look for patterns in content, the linux find command is used to look for patterns in file names.
+So the command can be used by itself if I just want to find one or more files that fit a given pattern, or with grep via piping to find files and on top of that look farther into the content of each file.

+So in this post I will be looking at a few examples of how to get going with the Linux find command.

 <!-- more -->